 - Often fails to give close attention to details or makes careless mistakes in schoolwork or other activities

 - Often has trouble sustaining attention in tasks or play

 - Often doesn’t seem to listen to what’s being said to him

 - Often doesn’t follow through on instructions and fails to finish schoolwork or chores (not out of rebellion or failure to understand)

 - Often has difficulty organizing tasks and other activities

 - Avoids or strongly dislikes tasks (such as schoolwork or homework) that require sustained mental effort

-- Often loses things necessary for tasks or activities (such as pencils, books, and sports equipment)
+- Often loses things necessary for tasks or activities (such as toys, school assignments, pencils, and books)

 - Is easily distracted by the world around him